phamhuynh03/CodeRace-CppPipeline/README.md

 ## Let's start
 * Your C/C++ program shall be placed in src directory.
 * Create your team branch from main branch.
-Name the branch with your team name
+Name the branch with your team name.
 * The pipeline shall be created once you open the Pull Request.
 * .pipelines/pr_develop.yaml contains stages in the pipeline.